oliviadelonca/European-Options-and-Black-Scholes/README.md

 - Visualization of how Greeks evolve with the underlying asset price

 ### 4. Butterfly Strategies
-- Long Butterfly Spreads
-- Short Butterfly Spreads
+- Strategies to profit from low-volatility environments
+- Strategies to profit from high-volatility environments

-### 5. Strangle and Delta Hedging
+### 5. Straddle and Delta
+- Plots of Straddles
-- Simulation of a hedging strategy
+- Conmputation of Delta
-- Construction of a delta-neutral portfolio
+- Definition of Delta-Hedging
-- Comparison between hedged and unhedged positions
+- Visualization of Straddle Greeks around the Strike Price

 ## Tools & Libraries